 Schools and libraries: Belvedere Elementary School (VA), Blue Hill Public Library (ME), C.B.
-Jennings Elementary School (CT), Cranbury School (NJ), Deer Isle-Stonington Elementary School (ME), Grace Church School (NY), Heards Ferry Elementary School (GA), Hopewell Elementary School (NJ), Johnson Park Elementary School (NJ), Lalor Elementary School (NJ), Little Red School House (NY), McGalliard Elementary School (NJ), McKinley Elementary School (VA), Nathan Hale Arts Magnet School (CT), Princeton Charter School (NJ), Princeton Day School (NJ), Princeton Friends School (NJ), Princeton Young Achievers Program (NJ), PS 282 Park Slope (NY), Rose Hill Elementary School (VA), Reiche Elementary School (ME), Stonington Public Library (ME), Springfield Estates Elementary School (VA), Stratford Landing Elementary School (VA), Thomas Memorial Library (ME), University Heights Elementary School (NJ), Washington School for Girls (D.C.).
+Jennings Elementary School (CT), Cranbury School (NJ), Deer Isle-Stonington Elementary School (ME), Grace Church School (NY), Heards Ferry Elementary School (GA), Hillside Elementary School (NJ), Hopewell Elementary School (NJ), Johnson Park Elementary School (NJ), Lalor Elementary School (NJ), Little Red School House (NY), Maurice Sendak Community School (NY), McGalliard Elementary School (NJ), McKinley Elementary School (VA), Nathan Hale Arts Magnet School (CT), Princeton Charter School (NJ), Princeton Day School (NJ), Princeton Friends School (NJ), Princeton Young Achievers Program (NJ), PS 130 The Parkside School (NY), PS 282 Park Slope School (NY), Reiche Elementary School (ME), Ridge Elementary School (NJ), Rose Hill Elementary School (VA), Stonington Public Library (ME), Springfield Estates Elementary School (VA), Stratford Landing Elementary School (VA), T. Baldwin Demarest Elementary School (NJ), Thomas Memorial Library (ME), University Heights Elementary School (NJ), Washington School for Girls (D.C.).

 Festivals and conferences: Brooklyn Book Festival (NY), Cape AuthorFest (ME), Decatur Book Festival (GA), nErDcampLI (NY), nErDcampMI (MI), nErDcampNJ (NJ), Newburyport Literary Festival (MA), Princeton Children's Book Festival (NJ), Rutgers One-on-One Plus Conference (NJ), SCBWI Winter Conference (NY), SCBWI Summer Conference (CA), William Patterson University Annual Spring Writer’s Conference (NJ).